Anti-Aging Benefits of Fasting: Do They Live Up to the Hype?

 • Modified fasting.
 This technique usually involves eating regularly five days a week and fasting for two non-consecutive days a week.

 The most popular kind nowadays is time-restricted fasting, aka intermittent fasting, when you can eat within an eight-hour window and fast for the other 16 hours.
-But is there actual scientific evidence that food restriction impacts the aging process in any way?
+But is there actual scientific evidence that food restriction impacts the aging process in any way.

 Research on Anti-Aging Effects of Fasting